 2. The idea that evil is necessary so that we may better appreciate the good – (Logically this implies that we would have no notion of bad without good, or tall without short.
 Psychologically this implies that we wouldn’t appreciate good things with bad things, pleasure without pain, and happiness without unhappiness. )

 PROBLEMS – Even if this is true, why do we need so much evil?
-We have cancer and heart disease, do we really need Alzheimer’s and Parkinson’s too?
+We have cancer and heart disease, so do we really need Alzheimer’s and Parkinson’s and Huntington’s and ebola too?
 And do you really need to know there are bad things to enjoy good things?
 (If you believe in heaven or paradise where supposedly you are eternally happy, would you need occasional pain there to appreciate its goodness?)

 3. The idea that evil is punishment from wrongdoing; we bring it on ourselves

 PROBLEMS – This makes sense only if moral character and suffering correlate.
 But misfortune/evil strikes indiscriminately, as does good fortune.
 Moreover, do babies deserve misfortune?
 Do we deserve horrible diseases?
-Do we deserve cancer?
 Can one ever do enough bad things to deserve say, everlasting punishment?

 PROBLEMS – We can answer that free will is not worth all the misery that ensues from free choice.
-In addition, we might wonder why an omnipotent god couldn’t create humans with the freedom to do bad things, but who never do them.
+In addition, we might also wonder why an omnipotent God couldn’t create humans with the freedom to do bad things, but who never do them.
 Moreover, free will, if it even exists, only accounts for moral evil (evils attributed to free will like murder, rape, etc.) but not physical evil (earthquakes, floods, disease, etc) which have nothing to do with free will.
+Finally, if evil results from freedom and there is no evil in heaven, then we aren’t free in heaven.

 5. The idea that evil is necessary for the development of moral character.
 In a world without “trials and tribulations” we wouldn’t get to develop our moral characters or make our souls.
 Such a world wouldn’t elicit generosity, courage, kindness, mercy, perseverance, creativity, etc.